10 Tips For Back Pain Relief When You Sleep

-Pain symptoms can range from a dull, deep sensation in the lower back, a very tight & stiff feeling involving both the back and hips, to a sharp, tingling sensation radiating down either leg.
+Be careful as your symptoms can begin from a dull, deep sensation or a very tight & stiff feeling (involving both the back and hips) to eventually a sharp, tingling sensation radiating down either leg.

-These symptoms can include severe discs issues, facet joint irritation, nerve root impingement, and strained muscle imbalances.
+These symptoms can be from severe discs issues, facet joint irritation, nerve root impingement, sciatica, piriformis syndrome and strained muscle injury imbalances.

 1. Use a moderately soft to a moderately firm bed for relief

-A firm mattress is commonly what is recommended by back specialists.
-However, this is to prevent lower back pain for those who are flexible and relaxed.
+Specialists usually recommend a firm mattress.
+However, this is to for prevention for those who are flexible, relaxed and have few symptoms.
 If you already have pain, a softer bed may help to cushion and absorb the stiffness that your body currently has.

 Although a firm mattress is ideal, changing to one may or may not be suitable at the time.
-If your pain is already affecting your sleep, a mattress change may be required.
+If your discomfort is already affecting you, a mattress change may be required.
 If it is not convenient or affordable, there are other solutions listed below.

 2. Sleep on your side not on your front

-It is never a good idea to sleep on your back unless your back is pain-free or if you have a medical condition that requires you to sleep on your back.
+It is NEVER a good idea for you to be on your front (stomach) unless your back is pain-free or if there is a medical condition that requires you to lie down in this way.